Krukov/cashews/Readme.md

 Lock following function calls till it be cached
 Can guarantee one function call for given ttl

-:param ttl: seconds in int or timedelta object to store a result
+:param ttl: duration in seconds or in timedelta object or a callable object to store a result

 :param func_args: [see simple cache params](#simple-cache)